nitzanpap/skill-bridge/client/README.md

 # SkillBridge Frontend

 A modern web application for the SkillBridge platform.
-This client application provides an intuitive interface for resume analysis, job requirement matching, and skill gap identification using semantic matching technology.
+This client application provides an intuitive interface for resume analysis, job requirement matching, skill gap identification, and course recommendations using semantic matching technology.

 ## Features